Malachi-Tee/Loading-Page/README.md

 ## How It's Made:
 **Tech used:**<br/>
-**HTML** is used to display a static webpage as well as an overlay page blocking the inital.
+**HTML** <br/>is used to display a static webpage as well as an overlay page blocking the inital.
-**CSS** is used for styling the page.
+**CSS** <br/>is used for styling the page.
 It is also responsible for the animation on the loading page.
-**Javascript** is used for the pages clickable functionality.
+**Javascript** <br/>is used for the pages clickable functionality.
 It allows the loading page to be hidden and removed.

 ## Lessons Learned: